Yue-Chen-YC/Yue-Chen-YC.github.io/publications.md

 ---

-## Conference Proceedings
-- **Chen, Y.** (forthcoming).
-From ‘Um' to Words: The Role of Disfluency Interactions in Shaping Early Language Development.
-In Proceedings of the 50th Annual Boston University Conference on Language Development.
-Cascadilla Press.
-- **Chen, Y.,** Mai, Z., Shang, M., (forthcoming).
-Cross-Linguistic Influence and Developmental Patterns in Reflexive Pronoun Use Among Monolingual, Bilingual, and Trilingual Children.
-In Proceedings of the Annual Meeting of the Cognitive Science Society (Vol. 47).

----

 ## Conference Presentations and Posters
 - **Chen, Y.** (2025, November).
 From ‘Um' to Words: The Role of Disfluency Interactions in Shaping Early Language Development. **[Poster]** 50th Annual Boston University Conference on Language Development (BUCLD), Boston, MA.